rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--assetFileNames <pattern>`<br>
 Default: `"assets/[name]-[hash][extname]"`

-The pattern to use for naming custom emitted assets to include in the build output.
-Pattern supports the following placeholders:
+The pattern to use for naming custom emitted assets to include in the build output, or a function that is called per asset to return such a pattern.
+Patterns support the following placeholders:
  * `[extname]`: The file extension of the asset including a leading dot, e.g. `.css`.
  * `[ext]`: The file extension without a leading dot, e.g. `css`.
  * `[hash]`: A hash based on the name and content of the asset.